10 Most Popular Horse Breeds and Types of Horses

 • Best for: Dressage, driving, and classical equestrian performances.

-• Origin: Hailing from the Netherlands, the Friesian breed has a history that dates back to medieval times.
+• Origin: Netherlands, dates back to medieval times.

 Tennessee Walking Horse